liquidvotingio/api/README.md

 ## Notes:

-* No auth nor validations, ~~or tests~~ and just a few tests for now, to keep prototyping fast
+* No app auth, few validations, and less test coverage than ideal, to keep prototyping fast (for now).
+Same goes for K8s RBAC
+* Auth will be implemented as a separate micro-service

 ## TODO